dward2/BME547/Resources/Git/moving_commits_from_main_to_branch.md

 $ git revert 1298abb
 $ git revert 144bba4
 ```
-You may include a `-m "Reverting commit ID #####"` commit message after the
-commands above.
-Otherwise, git will open the default editor and ask you for
+Git will open the default editor and ask you for
 a commit message.
 It will suggest a good commit message for you to use.

 It is safest to revert the commits in the reverse order from which they were